okiess/blog/src/pages/articles/2018-03-04---How-to-secure-wallet-private-keys/index.md

 * Create a secure note for each wallet, private key and/or seed.
 Store all the information you can find for this coin (public key, private keys, other keys, public addresses, seed, username, wallet software version, link to paperwallet generator, link to blockchain explorer for the public address, screenshots and attachments etc.).
 It must be possible to fully recover the wallet even in years.
 Remember that you will own many coins over the years, you will likely not be able to remember everything you ever invested in!

-* Exclude your USB stick from TimeMachine backups.
+* Exclude your USB stick volume from TimeMachine backups.
+You can set this in the TimeMachine settings.

 * Be careful with backups in general.
 Backups can contain sensitive information.
 Make sure to back check old backups as well.
 If in doubt, delete old backups!
   * Make sure your external TimeMachine backup drive is encrypted as well.
 If not, start fresh!
 Don't make compromises.

-* Gutes Master Password
-	* Masterpassword App benutzen, um ein simples in ein starkes Masterpasswort zu verwandeln
-		* Masterpassword App persistiert nichts

 * Delete temporary data like screenshots with `rm -P`